AdobeDocs/experience-platform.en/help/landing/api-authentication.md

 Contact an [!DNL Admin Console] administrator in your organization to add you as a developer to an Experience Platform product profile using the [[!DNL Admin Console]](https://adminconsole.adobe.com/).
 See the [!DNL Admin Console] documentation for specific instructions on how to [manage developer access for product profiles](https://helpx.adobe.com/enterprise/admin-guide.html/enterprise/using/manage-developers.ug.html).

-Once you are assigned as a developer, you will have access privileges to create integrations on [Adobe I/O](https://www.adobe.com/go/devs_console_ui).
+Once you are assigned as a developer, you will have access privileges to create integrations in [Adobe Developer Console](https://www.adobe.com/go/devs_console_ui).
 These integrations are a pipeline from external apps and services to Adobe APIs.

 ### Gain user access